 2) Penalty calculation.

-Whether your moving and you need to terminate your current mortgage before the end of your term, or you want to break your current loan arrangement to get a better rate, you’ll need to factor in the penalty cost for breaking the mortgage.
-That’s where a powerful calculator from RateSuperMarket.ca comes in—it works with both variable rate mortgages (where the penalty is typically the equivalent of three months interest) as well as fixed rate mortgages (where the calculation can be quite complex, and quite expensive).
+Whether you move and you need to terminate your current mortgage before the end of your term, or you want to break your current loan arrangement to get a better rate, you’ll need to factor in the penalty cost for breaking the mortgage.
+That’s where a powerful calculator from RateSuperMarket.ca comes in—it works with both variable-rate mortgages (where the penalty is typically the equivalent of three months’ interest) as well as fixed-rate mortgages (where the calculation can be quite complex, and quite expensive).
 Go to: Mortgage Penalty Calculator.

 3) Compare mortgages.